srImathE satakOpAya nama:

 See nanjIyar‘s introduction.

-Eighth pAsuram – When AzhwAr tries to leave like this, emperumAn thinks “He is quite brave; he should be straightened up” and asks AzhwAr “Oh AzhwIr!
-Have you not heard about the incidents in thiruvAyppAdi (gOkulam)?” and AzhwAr replies “I am unaware of that” wanting to hear about it from emperumAn. emperumAn says “Once upon a time, I rescued the earth and protected it by keeping in my stomach; Subsequently, I released it out; I then thought that there may be residue in my stomach – so to have them digested properly, I consumed some butter in gOkulam”.
+Eighth pAsuram – When AzhwAr tries to leave like this, emperumAn thinks “He is quite brave; he should be made to understand” and asks AzhwAr “Oh AzhwIr!
+Have you not heard about the incidents in thiruvAyppAdi (gOkulam)?”
+AzhwAr replies “I am unaware of that” desiing to hear about it from emperumAn. emperumAn says “Once upon a time, I rescued the earth and protected it by keeping in my stomach; Subsequently, I released it; I then thought that there may be residue in my stomach – so to have them digested properly, I consumed some butter in gOkulam”.
 AzhwAr questions “Both events happened at different times.
-What is the relationship?”. emperumAn then asks “So, you tell me – why did I do that?” and AzhwAr replies “Because you sustain yourself with the things that are touched by your devotees [butter churned by the cowherd girls], you consumed the butter”. emperumAn says “Just like that butter, you too are very dear to me.
+What is the relationship?” emperumAn then asks “So, you tell me – why did I do that?”
+AzhwAr replies “Because you sustain yourself with the things which are touched by your devotees [butter churned by the cowherd girls], you consumed the butter”. emperumAn says “Just like that butter, you too are very dear to me.
 In that case, if you don’t present yourself to me, you will reach the same hell as those who hid the butter away from me”.
 In this pAsuram, AzhwAr repeats emperumAn’s words thinking that he has understood emperumAn’s desire.

-uNdAy veNNey siRu manisar uvalai Akkai nilai eythi
+uNdAy veNNey siRu manisar uvalai Akkai nilai eydhi

-maN thAn sOrnthu athu uNdElum manisarkku Agum bIr
+maN thAn sOrndhu athu uNdElum manisarkku Agum bIr siRidhum

-siRithum aNdA vaNNam maN karaiya ney UN marunthO mAyOnE!
+aNdA vaNNam maN karaiya ney UN marundhO mAyOnE!